-Okay, so you’ve probably at one time or another been stuck with a tree stump or two in the landscape.
-Perhaps you’re like the majority and simply opt to get rid of the tree stumps.
-But why not use them to your advantage instead?
-A tree stump planter for flowers could just be the ideal solution.
+Okay, so you've probably at one time or another been stuck with a tree stump or two in the landscape.
+Perhaps you're like the majority and simply opt to get rid of the tree stumps.
+Why not use them to your advantage instead?
+A tree stump planter for flowers could be just the ideal solution.

 Using Tree Stumps as Planters

 Creating planters from stumps is not only a good way to spruce up these eyesores but offers other benefits too.
 For example, as the wood decays, it will help nourish plants with additional nutrients.
 Plus, the more you water, the quicker your stump will deteriorate.
 You also have a number of options when it comes to planting and designing your stump container.
 While I find annual flowers to be the easiest to plant, there are many other types you can choose too, depending on your needs and personal preferences.
 That being said, keep in mind the growing conditions-- full sun, shade, etc. If you want more bang for your buck, look for drought tolerant plants, especially in sunny areas, such as succulents.